Zephyre777/draft-lincla-netconf-yang-library-augmentation/Readme.md

 ### Quick way

+The text of the draft can be modified in [builder/draft-lincla-netconf-yang-library-augmentation.xml](builder/draft-lincla-netconf-yang-library-augmentation.xml)

 For the current draft version that the user is working on, execute the ```make``` to generate .xml and .txt file for the draft.
 Modify the .xml corresponding to the current version.
 Make sure to commit the corresponding .txt so that diff with current version is correct.